danielesiegel/site/README.md

 1. You are free to use this code as inspiration.
 2. Please do not copy it directly.
 3. Crediting the author is appreciated.

-Please remove all of my personal information by running `bun run delete`.